richardoppiyo/Hello-world/README.md

-This project is an introduction to Git and Github for vesion control and project workflow
+This project is an introduction to Git and Github for version control and project workflow